Hamiltonian derivation of the point vortex model from the two-dimensional nonlinear Schr\"odinger equation: Assumptions of this derivation

 \section{Assumptions of this derivation}

-As well as the assumption of a spatially constant condensate in the far field, in this work we restrict ourselves to the case where we have $N$ elementary vortices located at positions $\mathbf{x}_j(t)$, $1\leq j\leq N$.
-To satisfy the condition $|\mathbf{u}|\to0$ in the far field, we take the number of positive and negative vortices to be equal.
-We further assume that during the dynamics the vortices remain well separated, i.e.\ for every pair of vortices labelled by $j$ and $m$, the inter-vortex distance $\ell_{jm} = |\mathbf{x}_j - \mathbf{x}_m|$ is much greater than the healing length $\xi$.
-In addition, we take the flow $\mathbf{u}$ to be incompressible, i.e.\ all motions of the system remain subsonic, and there are no significant acoustic excitations.
+As well as the assumption of a spatially constant condensate in the far field, in this work we restrict ourselves to the case where we have $N$ elementary vortices located at positions $\mathbf{x}_j(t)$, $1\leq j\leq N$, where $N$ is finite.
+We take the number of vortices with positive and negative circulation to be equal, which we term a neutral ensemble.
+This is to ensure that in the far field, the overall anti-clockwise rotation induced by the positive vortices exactly balances the overall clockwise rotation induced by the negative vortices.
+In other words, the system has no net angular momentum, as required by the condtion $|\mathbf{u}|\to0$ at infinity.

+We further assume that the vortices start well-separated, and remain so during the dynamics, i.e.\ for every pair of vortices labelled by $j$ and $m$, the inter-vortex distance $\ell_{jm}(t) = |\mathbf{x}_j(t) - \mathbf{x}_m(t)|$ is always much greater than the healing length $\xi$.
+In addition, we assume the flow $\mathbf{u}(t)$ to be incompressible, i.e.\ all motions of the vortices remain subsonic ($\dot{\mathbf{x}}_k(t) \ll 1$), and that there are no significant acoustic excitations present in the intial field.
+This assumption is there to retain consistency with the PV model that will be the outcome of this derivation, and which does not describe compressible dynamics.

+While these assumptions might not be the most general in relation to physically-realisable scenarios, we believe they are the minimal set of assumptions that enable us to derive the PV model from the NLS equation with the degree of rigour that we seek to employ.